a-ferri/k8s-demo/README.md

 ```
 > Side note:
 > A StatefulSet have pretty much the same container spec of a Deployment.
-> While Deployments are a good fit for *stateless" applications, as the name suggests, StatefulSets are great for Stateful applications.
+> While Deployments are a good fit for *stateless* applications, as the name suggests, StatefulSets are great for Stateful applications.
 > We could say that the main difference is that StatefulSets maintains a stick identifies for each one of their pods.

 #### PDB